ShuuroMagami/ShuuroMagami/README.md

 Now constructing my new profile...

 I study Python now.
-And also git and github. :-)
+And also Git and GitHub. :-)